 With these tools, thermodynamics describes how systems respond to changes in their environment.

-In the beginning, technological developments, such as the so-called steam engines or thermometers, were carried out empirically.
-But it was not until the nineteenth century when scientists like Carnot and Joule formalized their results and determined the theoretical causes of their functioning.
+In the beginning, technological developments, such as so-called steam machines or thermometers, were carried out empirically.
+But it wasn't until the 19th century when scientists like Carnot and Joule formalized their results and determined the theoretical causes of their operation.

-Initially, thermodynamics was studied to increase the efficiency of the first steam engines.
+Initially, thermodynamics began to be studied in order to increase the efficiency of the first steam engines.